 American Sign Language Studies

-The American Sign Language (ASL) certificate allows you to gain a deeper understanding of language and culture within the Deaf community.
+The American Sign Language (ASL) certificate allows you to develop your skills in ASL and gain a deeper understanding of language and culture within the Deaf community.

 Study a Widely Used Language